by Texas Homesteader ~

 Guys, this is game changing.
 Our hen’s eggs are REALLY fresh.
 There are tricks to help make peeling extremely fresh eggs a little easier, but none quite as easy as this!!

-You could also use these chopped boiled eggs for egg salad or in potato salad – anywhere you’re using chopped boiled eggs really.
+And it’s not only a protein-packed addition to salads where you can use these cooked eggs.
+You could also use these chopped boiled eggs for Egg Salad or in potato salad – anywhere you’re using chopped boiled eggs really.
 So simple.

 And no more boiling eggs, dealing with an ice bath and then frustrated mumbling while you’re peeling those boiled eggs to use in your recipe!

 Just bring out your cooked egg loaf and chop it into the sizes you want to use.
-Then starting making your egg salad.
 This is so much faster than trying to peel, rinse, then slice & chop all those eggs.

 I’d assume these cooked eggs will store covered in the fridge just fine for about a week or so.